Dharmikparmar7/threewaystudio-task/README.md

 3. Create database manually in MySQL

 ## Usage

+1. pip install -r requirements.txt

-1. Run the application: `python main.py`
+2. Run the application: `python main.py`

-2. Access the application in your web browser at `http://localhost:5000`.
+3. Access the application in your web browser at `http://localhost:5000`.

-3. The homepage will prompt you to enter a username for managing audio files.
+4. The homepage will prompt you to enter a username for managing audio files.

-4. Once logged in, you can upload audio files, play them, and view the list of uploaded files.
+5. Once logged in, you can upload audio files, play them, and view the list of uploaded files.